 This is one of my 102 Top Picks!

 |Instant KeyPublishers InfoPricingProduct Photos|

 Robin Finley drew upon her years of teaching experience to come up with very practical course material for covering English grammar.
-Junior Analytical Grammar (JAG) is appropriate for fourth and fifth graders, while Analytical Grammar (AG) should be used for students in grades six through nine.
+Junior Analytical Grammar (JAG) is appropriate for fourth and fifth graders, while Analytical Grammar (AG) should be used for students in grades six and up.

 JAG might be completed in as few as eleven weeks.
 It focuses on parts of speech and syntax (word functions within a sentence), introducing sentence diagramming early in the process.
 While it also has writing assignments at the end of each lesson, it does not cover punctuation, usage issues such as verb tenses and comparative forms of adjectives, dictionary skills, comprehensive composition skills, and other language art skills.